 Companies that do well on these two ratios by being above 20% and increasing for the past 5 years command premium valuations.

-Fraud management is one of the reasons some people do not trust stock market with their savings.
+Fraud management is one of the reasons some people do not trust the stock market with their savings.
 There have been many cases in the past where management of listed companies did shady deals, committed accounting frauds, misled shareholders & SEBI, causing a lot of monetary loss to investors.

 A famous example being Ramalinga Raju of Satyam.